-- 1. Introduction Provides an overview of the District's involvement with regional partnerships, its place within the Chesapeake Bay watershed, its geography and demographics, and the process for developing the Phase III WIP - Water Quality Describes how DOEE assesses water quality and local water quality impairments within the District.
+1. Introduction - Provides an overview of the District's involvement with regional partnerships, its place within the Chesapeake Bay watershed, its geography and demographics, and the process for developing the Phase III WIP.

 1 Chesapeake Bay Program 2014, Chesapeake Bay Watershed Agreement